Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Introduction

 \section{Introduction}

-After 60+ years, Artificial intelligence (AI) has moved from academic research discipline to a technology that affects people's lives every day.
-We have digital assistants with which you can carry rudimentary conversations, systems that make medical diagnoses more accurately than humans, and cars that drive themselves in regular traffic, for instance.
+In the past 70 years, Artificial Intelligence (AI) has moved from an academic research discipline to a technology that affects people's lives every day.
+For instance, humans now interact with large language models (LLMs) routinely to get information and to solve problems; AI systems make medical accurate medical diagnoses; cars drive themselves in regular traffic.

-At the same time, despite decades of development, AI is still in its infancy when it comes to commercial applications.
-There are few standards, little cooperation across companies and countries, and business users and consumers still rely on a small group of experts to be able contribute to AI solutions.
-There are significant issues that also need to be solved to ensure that as AI adoption grows, it creates positive effects on businesses and society.
-Like other technologies, AI is vulnerable to new security and privacy risks, and as a learning system, it is also subject to biases and potential abuses which can cause significant physical and financial damage.
-It is time to nurture AI towards maturity and responsibility.
+At the same time, it is still unclear how AI should be integrated into society.
+There are few standards, little cooperation across companies and countries, and business users and consumers rely on a few people who understand the technology well enough to make judgment calls about it.
+There are significant issues that need to be solved to ensure that as AI adoption grows, it creates positive effects on businesses and society.
+Like other technologies, AI is vulnerable to security and privacy risks, and as a learning system, it is subject to potential biases and abuses that can cause significant physical and financial damage.
+It is now an urgent time to nurture AI towards maturity and responsibility.

-Promoting and harnessing AI in the right way may seem like a daunting task at first.
-However, a crucial observation is that while AI is new and complex, it is not that different from other recent technologies that started as limited research projects and ended up becoming part of modern infrastructure, such as computing and the world-wide web (WWW).
-By analyzing how these earlier technologies developed, we can gain insight into where AI might be headed in the future.
-By identifying what went well and what went wrong, we may be able to identify the dangers of AI development and how to mitigate those dangers in the future.
+Given that AI seems to be everywhere already, stopping to think about how it should be harnessed right seems like a daunting task at first.
+However, a crucial observation is that while AI is complex and pervasive, it is not that different from other technologies that started as limited research projects and ended up becoming part of modern infrastructure, such as computing and the world-wide web (WWW).
+By analyzing how these earlier technologies developed, we can gain insight into how AI may be governed effectively in the future.
+By identifying what went well and what went wrong, we may be able to identify the dangers of AI development and adoption, and how to mitigate those dangers in the future.